METREX Spring Conference

 09:00 Opening and Welcome

-09:15 Setting a Metropolitan Agenda for Europe: the ongoing Metropolisation and the new EU Urban Agenda
+Introduction to the conference scope and thematic framework.
+Setting a Metropolitan Agenda for Europe: the ongoing Metropolisation process and the new Agenda for Cities

 09:30 A dive into the local context